keystonejs/keystone/docs/guides/production.md

 # Production Readiness Checklist

-Yes, Keystone can be (and is!) used for production websites.
-Here's a handy list of tips for using Keystone with real workloads:
+Yes, KeystoneJS can be (and is!) used for production websites.
+Here's a handy list of tips for using KeystoneJS with real workloads:

 ## Session Handling

 ### Cookie Secret

-Make sure the production deployment sets a long, unguessable value for [Keystone's `cookieSecret`](https://v5.keystonejs.com/keystone-alpha/keystone/#config).
+Make sure the production deployment sets a long, unguessable value for [KeystoneJS' `cookieSecret`](https://v5.keystonejs.com/keystone-alpha/keystone/#config).

 A randomly generated value is suitable (but keep it secret):